mcuocolo/password_generator/README.md

 So the following packages are required for this script to work.
 - pyperclip

-You can add pyperclip by :
+You can add pyperclip with :

 ``` pip install pyperclip ```

 ## Technologies: